The question of WordPress vs Joomla vs Drupal has been the focus of many online discussions.

 Since its inception, WordPress has undeniably had the best run of all available content management systems.

-In the CMS market, it is the big fish in the pond with a market share of 60 percent and climbing.
-In addition to that, it will soon run a full third of the entire Internet.
+On the CMS market, it is the big fish in the pond with a market share of 60 percent and climbing.
+Additionally, it will soon run a full third of the entire Internet.
 WordPress recently crossed the 30 percent threshold for usage overall.
 Based on Internet Live Stats that means about 560 million websites run on WordPress.
 It also makes WordPress the fastest growing CMS of the last eight years.

 Joomla – The Runner Up